BenDavies1218/Portfolio_T1A2/other files/Readme.md

 2. The website includes various transitions, animations, Psuedo classes and Psuedo elements that makes it interactive and engages the viewer.

 3. The main Feature of the home page is the Download Button and Lets have a chat button, these button are both styled the same.
 Kevin Powell does a great tutorial on [::Before and ::After Psuedo elements](https://www.youtube.com/watch?v=zGiirUiWslI) and thats how I achieved this design.

 4. One other Feature of the website is the back to top link located at the bottom of the home page and also on the about page.
-This anhcor when hovered on displays an animation of an arrow moving along the y-axis.
+This anchor when hovered on displays an animation of an arrow moving along the y-axis.

 5. The experience page displays my preformated code and gives a Graphical representation of my expertises and knowledge of Markup Lanuages and programming.

 ## Sitemap
 ![My Sitemap](./docs/Sitemap_plan.drawio.png)